Skip to main content

 What’s Covered:

-Some high school students can’t wait to join Greek life in college, as they feel that it’s an essential part of the college experience.
-Other students hope to avoid Greek life altogether, as they believe that fraternities and sororities create a divide on campus.
+Some high school students eagerly anticipate joining Greek life in college, believing it to be an integral part of the college experience.
+Other students hope to avoid Greek life altogether, as they feel that fraternities and sororities create a divide on campus.

 Pros and Cons of Greek Life